 The Book of Shemot takes us on a transformative journey from slavery in Egypt to an encounter with God at Har Sinai to the building of a House for God.
 Along the way, we witness the ups and downs, twists and turns, intrigues, rivalries and epiphanies that contribute to the emergence of Am Yisrael as an independent entity with a newfound identity.
 At the helm stands, of course, Moshe Rabbeinu, whose own process of maturation develops alongside his people.
 In this class, we will delve into the text and centuries of commentary to follow the parallel trajectories of a nation and its leader.
 Together, we will explore the major ideas, characters, motifs and patterns in this foundational sefer and learn valuable lessons about the Torah's notions of leadership, law, society, freedom and, ultimately, how it all ties into our relationship with God.

-For hundreds of years, Jews around the world have read the parshat hashavua each week together, making the parsha an essential piece of Jewish learning.
-In this class, we will explore one central story or text from each parsha and discuss the various approaches scholars have taken to the text over time.
-How have different people in different contexts seen the text in different ways?
-We will look at classical parshanim, midrashim, and modern scholarship.
-We will also discuss what the messages in the parsha can still can teach us in 2017.
+For hundreds of years, Jews around the world have read the parshat hashavua together, rendering the it an essential piece of Jewish learning.
+In this class, we assess the various hermeneutical approaches scholars have taken to the weekly Torah portion and seek to ascertain “good practices” when it comes to the composition of drashot and divrei Torah.
+We also discuss what the messages in the parsha can teach us in 2018.

 Morning Seder Gemara